kyma-project/community/concepts/modularization/README.md

 ## I have a simple component with a Helm chart.
 Why do I need an operator?

 With the operator, you can fully control your component lifecycle and ensure that your component are reconciled to the desired state (watch component config and actual state).
+Each operator comes with a custom resource that describes the module configuration and represents the module installation status.
+It is a way to enable users with providing chart overrides in a controlled way.

 ## I don't know how to write the operator.
 Can I use some generic operator for installing my chart?